retorquere/zotero-better-bibtex/docs/cayw.md

 ## DIY

-BBT now exposes (if you have HTTP export on in the preferences) an URL at http://localhost:23119/better-bibtex/cayw.
+BBT exposes an URL at http://localhost:23119/better-bibtex/cayw.
 The url accepts the following URL parameters:

 | parameter |   |